LusandaTsilana/ViteVueF-Project/README.md

 ### Running the Project:

-1.Start the development server:
+1. Start the development server:

 npm run dev

-2.Open the local web browser to access the application eg `http://localhost:3000`
+2. Open the local web browser to access the application eg `http://localhost:3000`

 ## Recommended IDE Setup